 \section{Auto-generated modular containers and READMEs with unified CM instructions}

-I envision CM-like automation as a common, portable and technology-agnostic automation language to co-design more efficient and cost-effective computer systems similar to how high-level programming languages translate and optimize programs into efficient and hardware-specific code.
+I envision Collective Mind as a common, portable, and technology-agnostic automation language that enables the co-design of more efficient and cost-effective computer systems, similar to how high-level programming languages translate and optimize programs into efficient, hardware-specific code.

-This, in turn, allows us to automate and unify containers, README files, Jupyter notebooks with CM commands that describe all the steps required to build and run AI (virtualized MLOps and DevOps) thus enabling a virtualized AI infrastructure that can automatically adapt to any software and hardware~\cite{cm_inference_readme_and_container}.
+Furthermore, it will assist us in automatically generating optimized containers, README files, and Jupyter notebooks with CM commands that detail all the steps needed to build and run AI (virtualized MLOps and DevOps).
+This will enable a modular and virtualized AI infrastructure that can automatically adapt to any software and hardware~\cite{cm_inference_readme_and_container}.